ratulb/container_image_builder/README.md

 -  Finally, the command specifies that Kaniko should build and push an image with tag `ratulb/echo:1.1.1` and run in debug mode so that more detailed output is provided during execution of Kaniko commands.

-Now we can launch the container:
+Now we can launch the container - nerdctl would pull down the container from upstream docker registry and launch it:

 ```bash
 sudo nerdctl run ratulb/echo:1.1.1